iconix/pytorch-text-vae/README.md

 Changes in this fork:
 - Update compatibility to Python 3 and PyTorch 0.4
 - Add `generate.py` for sampling
+- Add special support for JSON reading and thought vector conditioning
 - Some code cleanup

 ---

 An partial reimplementation of "Generating Sentences From a Continuous Space", Bowman, Vilnis, Vinyals, Dai, Jozefowicz, Bengio (``https://arxiv.org/abs/1511.06349``).

 Based on code from Sean Robertson (``@spro``) ``https://github.com/spro/pytorch-text-vae``, adapted to word level as in the original paper.